UPDATED: January 2020

 If you are a party animal, this is definitely your place to be!

-PRO TIP: Don’t bring any expensive items or bags with you at the party, but make sure to take a copy of your passport (not the original).
+PRO TIP: Don’t bring any expensive items or bags with you to the party, but make sure to take a copy of your passport (not the original).

-PRICE: The entrance is 100 Baht (3 US$).
+PRICE: The entrance is 100 Baht (US $3).
 Here is the monthly schedule.
 The tickets are available to buy at the entrance of the party.